-Participants and Recruitment
+Participants and recruitment

 Participants were recruited through paid advertisements on Facebook.
-Adults in the general population were eligible if they were 18 years or older; were able to provide consent; owned a smartphone; would consider using a smartphone app to change their behavior in the future; and were able to attend an interview in Norwich, England, where the work took place.
-As a standard practice in qualitative research, the aim of this study is to gain a better understanding of the phenomenon of interest and to increase the coverage of perspectives rather than to recruit a population-representative sample [35].
-Therefore, purposive sampling was used to promote the diversity of the sample (ie, age, gender, ethnicity, educational level, and employment) [36].
-This included targeted advertisements on Facebook and the selection of participants to ensure the diversity of the sample.
-A total of 114 individuals responded to the Facebook advertisements and read a brief participant information sheet and completed the screening questionnaire.
-Of the 38 participants invited to an interview, 14 did not respond and 24 agreed to participate.
-Of these 24 participants, 6 were canceled for various reasons.
+Adults in the general population were eligible if they 1) were aged 18 or over; 2) were able to provide consent; 3) owned a smartphone; 4) would consider using a smartphone app to change their behaviour in the future; 5) were able to attend an interview in Norwich, England, where the work took place.
+As a standard practice in qualitative research, the aim of the study was to gain better understanding of the phenomenon of interest and to increase the coverage of perspectives rather than to necessarily recruit a population-representative sample [35].
+Hence, purposive sampling was used to promote the diversity of the sample (i.e. age, gender, ethnicity, educational level, employment) [36].
+This included targeted adverts on Facebook and selection of participants to ensure the diversity of the sample.
+114 individuals responded to the Facebook adverts and read a brief participant information sheet and completed the screening questionnaire.
+Out of 38 participants invited to an interview, 14 did not respond and 24 agreed to participate.
+Six of these 24 cancelled for various reasons.